 The black frames make the maps pop against the white background and gives them a greater presence on the wall.
 Having them so handy inspires us to discover all the beautiful areas surrounding us.
 Framing the maps was definitely a clever idea and is the perfect fit for this casual corner of the basement where board games are often played.

 What’s on your walls?
-Let me know, share in the comment box below.
+Let me know, share your comments in the box below.

 Co-Founder of Under The Roof Decorating